Ted Lasso 2×06 “The Signal” Spoilers Ahead

 Because he’s the one person who’s in a healthy marriage and understands what a healthy relationship should be like, Higgins today has a hard time staying silent when he understands that his friend isn’t inspired or made better in the relationship, instead, his light is dimmed.
 And I love that he doesn’t insult or belittle Jane to Beard, but rather he asks the simple question of: “You’re a great man, does she make you greater?”

-And Beard hugging him in that moment could not have been more incredible to watch because we know he hears him, we know he understands, and we realize, it’s something he clearly needed.
+And Beard hugging him at that moment could not have been more incredible to watch because we know he hears him, we know he understands, and we realize it’s something he clearly needed.
 Beard doesn’t show a lot of his pain as evidently as others do, but we are now getting glimpses of just how much he is carrying as well.
 I will never not commend this series for allowing men moments of vulnerability like this because it touches brilliantly on the fact that “manning up” gets one nowhere.

 Women talk to each other.
 We tell each other when someone’s wrong for them or when we’re worried about our friends.
-I genuinely don’t know how often men do this (it’s certainly not been in the media we consume as methodically as it is in on this show), but this scene is a testament to the detail that if it happened more frequently, men would be in a better headspace more often.
+I genuinely don’t know how often men do this (it’s certainly not been in the media we consume as methodically as it is in on this show).
+Still, this scene is a testament to the detail that if it happened more frequently, men would be in a better headspace more often.
 But ultimately, it’s the showcase that vulnerability knows no gender.
 It knows no prestigious position or career.
-As human beings, everyone is capable of feeling and everyone is deserving of a safe space to have those feelings heard.
+As human beings, everyone is capable of feeling, and everyone is deserving of a safe space to have those feelings heard.